If you’ve been on the internet lately, you’ve heard about non-fungible tokens, or NFTs for short.

 How to Buy NFTs in Canada

 One of the best things about NFTs, and crypto in general, is the lack of borders.
 With some exceptions, Canadians can use worldwide NFT marketplaces just like anyone else.
 However, the process of buying NFTs is quite a bit different than buying stocks.
 So it's important to pay attention.
+It is not as easy as jumping on Qtrade, or in the states, TD Ameritrade, and scooping up NFTs.

 There are a few steps involved with buying NFTs since the transactions take place in cryptocurrency, and you have to go through specific dealers.
 But the hassle is only in setting things up.
 Once you’ve got your accounts ready and crypto deposited, buying can be done in a few quick clicks.